danykakbyrnes/ProfessionalDevelopmentTutorials/Building your Personal Brand Tutorial.md

 - [How do you make social media algorithms work for you?](https://www.linkedin.com/advice/3/how-do-you-make-social-media-algorithms)
 - [Best Time to Post on Social Media in 2023 [ALL NETWORKS]](https://blog.hootsuite.com/best-time-to-post-on-social-media/)

-This worksheet was originally created guide co-working session attendees through the practical parts of the _The What, Why, and How of Building Your Personal Research Brand_ webinar hosted on October 12th, 2023.
+This worksheet was originally created as a guide for the co-working session of the _The What, Why, and How of Building Your Personal Research Brand_ webinar hosted on October 12th, 2023.
 Recording found here: [Navigating Academic Waters: The What, Why, and How of Building Your Personal Research Brand](https://www.youtube.com/watch?v=sDdmxYy6MLg)